frontendpatterns/frontendpatterns.dev/src/content/patterns/polling.md

 ---
 # Polling

-Fetch data repeatedly at regular intervals to keep information current.

 ## Problem

 Without this pattern, the premise that repeatedly fetching data at regular intervals to keep information current falls apart, and small changes trigger cascading regressions.